mulesoft-consulting/salesforce-cpq-billing-netsuite-demo/README.md

 ![Overview](images/Salesforce_FinTran_to_NetSuite.gif)

-## Here is a description of the MuleSoft projects included in this repository:
+# Here is a description of the MuleSoft projects included in this repository:
+## Scenario 1 projects:
-### 1. credit-note-to-finance-transaction
+### 1. invoice-to-financial-transaction
 Description goes here

-### 2. financial-logging-billing
+### 2. financial-transaction-invoice-to-netsuite
 Description goes here

+## Scenario 2 projects:
-### 3. financial-transaction-credit-memo-to-netsuite
+### 1. payment-to-financial-transaction
 Description goes here

-### 4. financial-transaction-invoice-to-netsuite
+### 2. financial-transaction-payments-to-netsuite
 Description goes here

+## Scenario 3 projects:
-### 5. financial-transaction-payments-to-netsuite
+### 1. credit-note-to-finance-transaction
 Description goes here

-### 6. invoice-to-financial-transaction
+### 2. financial-transaction-credit-memo-to-netsuite
 Description goes here

-### 7. payment-to-financial-transaction
-Description goes here
+## Other projects:
 ### 8. salesforce-cpq-netsuite-gartner

 ## How to get access to these projects